 An important issue to consider when using any optical design tool is accuracy.
 As a designer, you need to trust that your design tool is accurately predicting the distribution of light within your model.
 Time and money is lost when software tools fail to produce accurate results.
 We at LTI Optics understand this issue first-hand.
 We use Photopia on a daily basis to design products for our clients.

 The most crucial piece of the raytracing process is an accurate light source model and accurate material reaction properties.
 Without these, even the easiest to use, fastest raytracing engine still lives true to the Garbage In, Garbage Out mantra.

 At LTI Optics, we've had over 30 years of experience in modeling and measuring light sources and materials for use in raytracing software.
-Each of the 1500 items in the Photopia Library have been created and verified by our engineers, with a level of precision and care that is unmatched in other source and material libraries.
+Each of the over 1900 items in the Photopia Library have been created and verified by our engineers, with a level of precision and care that is unmatched in other source and material libraries.

 Producing accurate simulations of optical systems requires accurate source models.
 There are several ways that sources can be modeled and these various methods are discussed in some detail in this SPIE Lamp Modeling Paper.
 Some modeling methods have trade-offs in accuracy and can therefore only be used in designs where the decreased accuracy is acceptable.
 For most secondary LED optics however, there is little tolerance for compromises in source model accuracy.
 This is why Photopia's LED source library uses the most accurate type of model possible.
 These are referred to as Type 3 source models, using the terminology in the paper referenced above.